 Finally, OPM and PROV have defined the notion of a provenance graph based on a set of syntactic rules and topological constraints.
 The provenance graph captures causal dependencies between elements and can be summarized by means of transitive rules.
 Because of this, sets of completion rules and inferences can be used in the graph in order to summarize the information.
 When users want to find out the causes of an entity or an activity, their interest is in both the direct and indirect influences, which can involve multiple transitions in order to reach the influence’s origin.

-Provenance in Games
+Provenance Gathering in Games

 In order to adopt provenance for the context of games, it is necessary to map each type of vertices of the provenance graph into elements that can be represented in games.
 As mentioned in section 3, OPM and PROV use three types of vertex: Artifacts/Entities, Process/Activities, and Agents.
 In order to use these vertex types, it is first necessary to define their counterparts in the game context.
 To avoid misunderstanding, we adopt throughout this chapter the terms used in PROV (entities, activities, and agents).